IrinaStatsLab/Awesome-CGM/README.md

 * [Chase (2005)](https://github.com/irinagain/Awesome-CGM/wiki/Chase-(2005))
   * This study focused on the use of the GlucoWatch G2 Biographer as a tool to help in diabetes care.
 The 200 subjects were randomly assigned to test (CGM) or control (self-monitoring blood glucose).
 At the end of the study duration, A1c measurements were used to compare the two groups.
-  * Found by Elizabeth Chun (updated), Eric Wang (original).
-CGM Processors by Elizabeth Chun.
+  * Found by Eric Wang.
 Uploaded by Elizabeth Chun, Mary Martin.

 * [Dubosson (2018)](https://github.com/irinagain/Awesome-CGM/wiki/Dubosson-(2018))
   * This study focused on the use of wearable devices in a non clinical setting.
 There are nine type 1 diabetes patients.
 A large variety of data other than CGM data was collected for this study, designed for research on correlations between glucose levels and physiological measures such as ECG.